CutTheWire/cisco_question_bank/questions.md

 - [ ] to generate and send an informational message whenever the ACE is matched
 - [x] to identify any IP address
 - [ ] to identify one specific IP address

-## 38. Which statement accurately characterizes the evolution of threats to network security?
----
-- [ ] Internet architects planned for network security from the beginning.
-- [ ] Early Internet users often engaged in activities that would harm other users.
-- [x] Internal threats can cause even greater damage than external threats.
-- [ ] Threats have become less sophisticated while the technical knowledge needed by an attacker has grown.

-## 39. A user receives a phone call from a person who claims to represent IT services and then asks that user for confirmation of username and password for auditing purposes.
-Which security threat does this phone call represent?
----
-- [ ] spam
-- [x] social engineering
-- [ ] DDoS
-- [ ] anonymous keylogging

-## 40. In what way are zombies used in security attacks?
----
-- [ ] They target specific individuals to gain corporate or personal information.
-- [ ] They probe a group of machines for open ports to learn which services are running.
-- [ ] They are maliciously formed code segments used to replace legitimate applications.
-- [x] They are infected machines that carry out a DDoS attack.

-## 41. Which attack involves threat actors positioning themselves between a source and destination with the intent of transparently monitoring, capturing, and controlling the communication?
----
-- [x] man-in-the-middle attack
-- [ ] SYN flood attack
-- [ ] DoS attack
-- [ ] ICMP attack

 ## 42. Which two keywords can be used in an access control list to replace a wildcard mask or address and wildcard mask pair?
 (Choose two.)
 ---